Part 1. Indexing Whatchamacallits and Thingamajigs

 Devon Thomas has been indexing since 2006.
 She is a past-president of ASI, a recipient of the Hines Award, and an instructor for the Berkeley course.
 She lives in Chelsea MI and indexes in a wide range of subjects, including history, literary criticism and other humanities.
 She also enjoys indexing cookbooks, gardening and art books.

 Non-members.
-The webinar is $199 for non-members, and you will have long-term access to the replay.
-If you are a returning customer, please purchase using your email address on file: Guest
+The webinar series is $229 for non-members, and you will have long-term access to the replay.
+If you are a returning customer, please purchase using your email address on file: Guest After you purchase the webinar series, return to this page, refresh your screen, and view the webinar replays.